MASHUOA/HiTMaP/README.md

 ## # ... with 2 more variables: Intensity_norm <dbl>, desc <chr>
 ```

-## Scoring system for protein and peptide
+# Scoring system for protein and peptide
 **Score** in peptide result table shows the isotopic pattern matching score of the peptide (Pepscore).
 In Protein result table, it shows the protein score (Proscore).
-The Pepscore consist of two parts: Intensity_Score and Mass_error_Score:
+The 'Pepscore' consist of two parts: Intensity_Score and Mass_error_Score:

    + Intensity_Score indicates how well a putative isotopic pattern can be matched to the observed spectrum.The default scoring method is SQRTP.
-It combines the Square root mean differences between observed and theoretical peaks and observed proportion of the isotopic peaks above a certain relative intensity threshold.
+It combines the 'square root mean' differences between observed and theoretical peaks and observed proportion of the isotopic peaks above a certain relative intensity threshold.

-   + Mass_error_Score indicates the summary of mass error (in *ppm*) for every detected isotopic peak. in order to integrate the Mass_error_Score in to scoring system. the mean ppm error has been normalized by ppm tolerance, and supplied to the probability normal distributions (*pnorm* function for R).
-The resulting value (Quantiles of the given Probability Density) is deducted by 0.5 and converted into absolute value.
+   + Mass_error_Score indicates the summary of mass error (in *ppm*) for every detected isotopic peak.
+In order to integrate the Mass_error_Score in to scoring system, the mean ppm error has been normalized by ppm tolerance, and supplied to the probability normal distributions (*pnorm* function for R).
+The resulting value (quantiles of the given probability density) is deducted by 0.5 and converted into an absolute value.

 $Intensity\_Score=\log(PeakCount_{Observed}/PeakCount_{Theoritical})-\log(\sqrt{\frac{\sum_{x = 1}^{n} (Theoritical\_intensity_x-Observed\_intensity_x)^2}{\sum_{x = 1}^{n} (Theoritical\_intensity_x)^2(Observed\_intensity_x)^2}}$